jonathanstowe/WebService-Soundcloud/README.md

 ## Installation

-If you have a working Rakudo Perl 6 installation can install directly with "zef":
+If you have a working Rakudo installation can install directly with "zef":

     # From the source directory